Denise Edwards, Founding Principal

 Marlena McWilliams is an expert in the fields of real estate sales and development, financial analysis, business development, account management and cost estimation, with over 13 years of experience.
 She has focused especially on the life cycle costs and business development analysis involved in government procurement activities and real estate development and investment.
 Marlena previously worked at Lockheed Martin (7 years), PRICE Systems, LLC (2 Years), and ANSER at the Homeland and Security Studies and Analysis Institute (HSSAI) (3 Years).
 In addition, Marlena is and has been a Senior Associate as real estate professional within the Washington Metro Area for the past 6 years.
 Marlena received her MBA with focuses on International finance and Real estate from American University and her B.S. in finance and economics from Tuskegee University.

 Founding Design Team

-Truth’s Founding Design Team is made up of leaders from Breakthrough Montessori PCS, Lee Montessori PCS, Capitol Hill Montessori at Logan (DCPS) and the National Center for Montessori in the Public Sector (NCMPS).
-The Team formed in 2017 as response to advocacy from families who wanted a public pathway in the District by which to continue their Montessori experience through middle school and high school.
+Truth’s Founding Design Team was made up of leaders from Breakthrough Montessori PCS, Lee Montessori PCS, Capitol Hill Montessori at Logan (DCPS) and the National Center for Montessori in the Public Sector (NCMPS).
+The Team formed in 2017 in response to advocacy from families who wanted a public pathway in the District by which to continue their Montessori experience through middle school and high school.
 The initial work for The Sojourner Truth School was done at a series of Design Camps sponsored by New Schools Venture Fund, and further support since then has come from CityBridge Foundation.

 Academic Design Committee